convox/actions/login/README.md

-# Convox Build Action
+# Convox Login Action
-This Action sets required environment variables for Convox [password](https://docs.convox.com/console/deploy-keys) and host to be used by subsequent actions
+This Action authenticates your Convox [Deploy Key](https://docs.convox.com/console/deploy-keys).
+You should perform this action as the first step before any other Convox actions.

 ## Inputs
 ### `password`